How to Cancel a Home Warranty: Process, Refunds & What to Know

 Alternatives to Canceling Your Home Warranty

 1. Downgrade Your Coverage Plan Many companies let you switch from a premium plan to a basic one at renewal.
 This reduces your monthly payment while keeping core protection in place.
-For example, switching from an "appliances + systems" bundle to a "systems only" plan can cut your premium by 20–30%.
+For example, switching from an "appliances + systems" bundle to a "systems only" plan can cut your premium by 20 to 30%.
+Explore the full breakdown of home warranty coverage choices before deciding.

-2. Remove Add-Ons If you're paying for optional coverage on items like pools, spas, or second refrigerators that you rarely use, dropping those add-ons at renewal is a simple way to reduce costs without abandoning your warranty entirely.
+2. Remove Add-Ons If you're paying for optional coverage on items like pools, spas, or second refrigerators that you rarely use, dropping those add-ons at the next home warranty renewal is a simple way to reduce costs without abandoning your warranty entirely.

-3. Transfer the Warranty If you're selling your home, many home warranty policies are transferable to the new owner — often for a small fee.
-This can actually be a selling point and avoids having to cancel outright.
+3. Transfer the Warranty If you're selling your home, many home warranty policies are transferable to the new owner, often for a small fee.
+This can actually be a selling point, and our guide on home warranties for sellers explains how to use that to your advantage.

 Frequently Asked Questions

 Can I cancel a home warranty at any time?
-Yes — all legitimate home warranty companies allow you to cancel at any time during your contract term.
+Yes, all legitimate home warranty companies allow you to cancel at any time during your contract term.
 The difference is in how much money you'll get back.
 Canceling within the first 30 days typically yields a full or near-full refund, while canceling later results in a prorated refund minus applicable fees.
-Always check your contract for state-specific rules.
+Always check your contract for state-specific rules, especially in states like Florida that mandate strict refund timing.

 Is it better to downgrade my home warranty instead of canceling?
 It can be, especially if your main concern is cost rather than the coverage itself.
 Downgrading to a lower tier plan or removing optional add-ons at renewal can meaningfully reduce your premium without leaving you unprotected.
 This is worth exploring before canceling, since a new warranty with a different company could come with new waiting periods and exclusions for pre-existing conditions.